mwcz/clayto-hugo/content/posts/025 - drop64/index.md

  -  web
 description: "Speed-hacking an old project for fun and... fun."
 thumbnail: recording.gif
+aliases: /2014/02/25/introducing-drop64-ezpz-data-uri-generator/
 Mwc: 25
 ---

 A few weeks ago, a [coworker][1] of mine ran into some font issues.
 Firefox doesn't allow cross-origin requests for [web fonts][2], and he was using a tool called [Font Squirrel][3] to generate fonts, including [data URIs][4].

 Embedding a data URI for a font (or image) inside a CSS file is a common technique for reducing the number of HTTP requests.
 In this case, it also negates the need for a cross-domain request to fetch the font file, because the file's contents are already embedded.

 There was something screwy about Font Squirrel's data URIs, though.
 A change must have been made to their tool, because all of our icons were suddenly shifted up.